-For the past several years I have been bringing a replica set of “gold plates” to the Mormon Miracle Pageant held annually in Manti, Utah.
-By encouraging Mormon visitors to lift my plates, it gives me an opportunity to explain the many problems I see with the official account of how Smith allegedly retrieved the plates back in 1827.
+For several years I brought a replica set of “gold plates” to the Mormon Miracle Pageant held annually in Manti, Utah (its last performance was in June, 2019).
+By encouraging Mormon visitors to lift my plates, it gave me an opportunity to explain the many problems I see with the official account of how Smith allegedly retrieved the plates back in 1827.

 My plates are six inches by eight inches, by six inches deep, the same measurements given by Joseph Smith.
 And although my plates are made of sheet metal and are much lighter than gold plates, they are still quite heavy—80 pounds.
 If Smith’s plates were actually made of the metal gold, their soft consistency and dense weight would tend to expel any air gaps between the plates.
 In other words, as plates are added to the ever increasing record, the plates (at least near the bottom of the stack), would tend to flatten out.
 That being the case, it would be very likely that the six-inch stack would weigh around 200 pounds.

 Mormons are led to believe that Smith moved the gold plates from their original hiding place in a stone box, to a hollow log.
 Joseph Smith’s mother.
 Lucy Mack Smith, in her History of Joseph Smith: By His Mother, stated that the hollow log was “three miles from home” (p.
 107).
 According to her account, her son took the plates from the log, tucked them under his arm, and headed for home on foot (p.
 108).
 On this journey home, he was able to jump over a log, fight off an attacker with a gun, run away from him “at the top of his speed,” travel another half mile, is accosted again, run away from this attacker, only to be attacked a third time before arriving at his destination.